 Are there safer alternatives to St. John's Wort for someone taking an SSRI?

 Possibly, but the right choice depends on why you want to use it.
-Talk with your clinician about evidence-based options such as therapy, lifestyle changes, or other treatments that do not carry the same serotonin and metabolism risks.
+Talk with your clinician about evidence-based options such as therapy, lifestyle changes, or other treatments that do not carry the same serotonin and metabolism concerns.

 Who is most at risk from this interaction?